 The PMOC receives copies of the master project schedule updates, including the native Primavera scheduling software files, once the update has been approved by MTA.
 The March 15, 2017 progress update of the master project schedule was approved as noted in May 2017, and continues to be the latest approved version of the schedule, as later submissions of schedule updates from PLTC have not been approved for various reasons.
 However, in response to a letter that FTA issued to MTA in early August 2018 expressing concern with the amount of time that the project has advanced without an approved schedule, MTA prepared a working schedule update of the master project schedule.
 The update is based on the current negotiations of the P3 contract schedule, which have been ongoing with PLTP since late 2017 and which have been detailed in prior PMOC Monthly Monitoring reports; but the update is not yet based on a mutually agreeable P3 contract schedule.
 The schedule is titled "MTA Master Schedule August 2018", and was progressed through August 31, 2018.
+Although the

-Although the MTA Master Project Schedule August 2018 is not yet the final recovery schedule with the mutual agreement of MTA and PLTP, it does provide a more accurate presentation of the current Purple Line project status than the latest approved project schedule (March 15, 2017).
-MTA submitted the September 15, 2018 progress update of the MTA Master Schedule, which was reviewed by the PMOC.
+MTA Master Project Schedule August 2018 is not yet the final recovery schedule with the mutual agreement of MTA and PLTP, it does provide a more accurate presentation of the current Purple Line project status than the latest approved project schedule (March 15, 2017).

-The most significant differences between the last approved project schedule (March 15, 2017) and the recently submitted MTA Master Schedule August 2018 September 15, 2018 update are:

-- The schedule critical path has shifted from through Segment 4 (Plymouth Tunnel) to through Segment 7 (Riverdale aerial structure). - The "PLTP Commence Revenue Service date" has slipped from March 11, 2022 to October 28, 2022.

-However, according to the MTA Master Schedule August 2018, the Purple Line is still forecasted to start revenue service earlier than the FFGA Revenue Service Date of December 31, 2022.
+The most significant differences between the last approved project schedule (March 15, 2017) and the MTA Master Schedule August 2018 were a change in the schedule critical path from through Segment 4 (Plymouth Tunnel) to through Segment 7 (Riverdale aerial structure), and a slip in the "PLTP Commence Revenue Service date" from March 11, 2022 to October 28, 2022.
+However, according to the MTA Master Schedule August 2018, the Purple Line is still forecasted to start revenue service earlier than the FFGA Revenue Service Date (RSD) of December 31, 2022.